Understanding Your Diagnosis: An Introduction to FSHD

 This page provides an introduction to FSHD for educational purposes only and does not replace professional medical advice.
 Always consult your neurologist or neuromuscular specialist regarding your specific diagnosis, genetic testing, and care plan.

-Get notified when new research about Facioscapulohumeral dystrophy is published.
+Get notified when new evidence is published on Facioscapulohumeral dystrophy.